dodjango/jafris/README.md

-# Jafris - Modern Tetris Clone
+# Jafris - Tetris Clone

 An implementation of the classic Tetris game built with Python (Flask) backend and JavaScript frontend.
 Features a sleek neon-cyberpunk design with responsive controls and audio feedback.